AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 # The PoorMans Cyber Threat Feed

+A cheap way to keep up to date with all CTI.

-This tool automatically scrapes and curates a list of the latest cyber threat actors and malware from Malpedia, leveraging three modules: Malware Hunter, APT Hunter, and IOC Extractor to create a well-rounded threat intelligence feed.
+With this tool you can automatically scrape and curate a list of the latest cyber threat actors and malware from Malpedia, leveraging three modules: Malware Hunter, APT Hunter, and IOC Extractor to create a well-rounded threat intelligence feed.

-Malware Hunter: Identifies and provides insights on the latest malware.
+Malware Hunter: Identifies and provides insights on the latest malware and yara.
-APT Hunter: Focuses on capturing information on advanced, persistent threats.
+APT Hunter: Focuses on capturing information on advanced, persistent threats and known aliases.
 IOC Extractor: Quickly extracts vital Indicators of Compromise (IoCs).

-When Integrated into Feedly Pro+ AI string matching, it aggregates the most recent IoCs, Tactics, Techniques, Procedures (TTPs), and vulnerabilities, enabling users to stay informed and reinforce security defenses proactively.
+Meant to be integrated into Feedly Pro+ with AI string matching, it aggregates the most recent IoCs, Tactics, Techniques, Procedures (TTPs), and vulnerabilities, enabling users to stay informed and reinforce security defenses proactively.

-Recommended use is once a week to update Feedly filters or to perform VirusTotal retro hunts based on discovered YARA rules for the investigated malware.
-This tool aids organizations and individuals in enhancing their security posture by staying informed about emerging threats and addressing potential vulnerabilities promptly.
+I recommend once a week to update Feedly filters or add to them based on the newly scraped data to stay informed about emerging threats and addressing potential vulnerabilities promptly.

 # Malware Hunter